glaudiston/gelf/README.md

 ELF
 ===
-Excecutable and Linkable Format(ELF) are the format used in all linux executables and libraries.
+Executable and Linkable Format(ELF) are the format used in all linux executables and libraries.

 This repo is my try to write them from scratch.
 Just for fun and learning.